Mani007/allexpressapi/README.md

 - Database Connection
 - Passport JS
 - Sessions
-- Cookies  - inter api communication such as state maintainece of shopping cart
+- Cookies  - inter api communication such as state maintainece of shopping cart and need to install middle ware for parsing cookies from the client side.
+Best Video so far is https://www.youtube.com/watch?v=2so3hh8n-3w&ab_channel=AnsontheDeveloper
 - Hashing passwords
 - API testing
 - Swagger Documentation